Avatar

 Problem

-There are few ways to avoid this problem, disabling Garbage Collection during complex gameplay, pooling objects, etc.
+There are few ways to avoid this problem: disabling Garbage Collection during complex gameplay, pooling objects, etc.

 Incremental Reachability Analysis